-Our paper aims to question the proposition put forth by Abdul Rahman Embong (2014) regarding the "rakvat" paradigm in Malaysia as an analytical tool for Malaysian society.
-The "rakyat" paradigm was introduced by Abdul Rahman Embong in response to Shamsul Amri Baharuddin (1996)'s paper on Ethnicity, Class, Culture or Identity as competing paradigms in Malaysian Studies.
-While Shamsul (1996) conceptualised these dimensions as parallel, if competing paradigms, Abdul Rahman claimed that "rakyat", a term roughly indicating "folk" or "the people" (whose etymology we will interrogate) is yet another parallel paradigm.
-However, we wish to question if this is truly so, given that "folk" suggests an entire collective or lumpenproletariat.
-The "rakyat" paradigm, we argue, would fall short of representing a significant social category as it ignores the existence of stratification, inequality, and yet assumes a utopian collectivity.
+This article aims to question the proposition put forth by Abdul Rahman (2014) regarding the "rakyat" paradigm in Malaysia as an analytical tool for Malaysian society.
+The rakyat paradigm was introduced by Abdul Rahman Embong in response to Shamsul (1998)'s paper on "Ethnicity, class, culture or identity?
+Competing paradigms in Malaysian Studies".
+While Shamsul (1996a) conceptualised these dimensions as parallel, if competing paradigms, Abdul Rahman claimed that rakvat, a term roughly indicating "folk" or "the people" (whose etymology we will interrogate), is yet another parallel paradigm.
+However, we wish to question if this is truly so, given that folk suggests an entire collective or lumpenproletariat.
+The rakyat paradigm, we argue, would fall short of representing a significant social category as it ignores the existence of stratification, inequality, and yet assumes a utopian collectivity.
 Abdul Rahman also appears to be both wary of, and supportive of, a British-based epistemological understanding of the concept of folk.
-Thus in this essay, we chronicle the evolution of Malaysian Studies to assess the suitability of a folk-based paradigm.
-Using a timeline-based approach, we chart the development of Malaysian Studies alongside significant milestones in Malaysian history, intertwining content and context.
-We argue that the development of Malaysian society and its associated study remain too complex to be consolidated into a "one-size-fits-all" paradigm, which the "rakyat" paradigm would be, if at all applied.
+Thus, in this article, we chronicle the evolution of Malaysian studies to assess the suitability of a folk-based paradigm.
+Using a timeline-based approach, we chart the development of Malaysian studies alongside significant milestones in Malaysian history, intertwining content and context.
+We argue that the development of Malaysian society and its associated studies remain too complex to be consolidated into a "one-size-fits-all" paradigm, which the rakyat paradigm would be, if applied at all.